2019 Melbourne nightclub shooting

-On 14 April 2019, alleged perpetrators Jacob Elliott and Allan Fares committed a drive-by-shooting, using a stolen black Porsche SUV, targeting the Love Machine nightclub in Melbourne, Victoria.
-This attack, which is believed to not have a specific target other than the nightclub itself, lead to the death of Richard Arrow and Aaron Khalid Osmani.
+On 14 April 2019, alleged perpetrators Jacob Elliott and Allan Fares committed a drive-by-shooting, using a stolen black Porsche Cayenne, targeting the Love Machine nightclub in Melbourne, Victoria.
+This attack, which is believed to not have a specific target other than the nightclub itself, led to the deaths of Richard Arrow and Aaron Khalid Osmani.
 Following the shooting, Victoria Police additionally arrested Moussa Hamka, whom is being charged with numerous offences including accessory to murder, possessing a firearm, stalking and other additional charges in relation to the incident.
 The three accused perpetrators have pleaded not guilty to all charges.

 Motive

 On 15 April 2019 Victorian Police made a statement mentioning their intention to investigate the connection between the shooting and Outlaw Biker Gangs.
 This claim was additionally supported by further investigation, with the two suspects Jacob Elliot and Allan Fares to have known connections with an outlaw motorcycle gang.
 The motive of the attack is greatly accredited towards revenge due to a dispute with one of the accused family members being ejected out of the club at a previous date.
 There have been previous reports of attempts from Biker Gangs to enforce "protection payments" upon the Love Machine nightclub in Prahran, Victoria.